tp7309/tt7zcrack/README.md

 ## Mac

-make sure [brew](https://brew.sh/index_zh-cn) is installed.
+Make sure [brew](https://brew.sh/index_zh-cn) is installed.

+Create **pwds.txt** to store possible passwords, one password occupies one line. you can also use [ttpassgen](https://github.com/tp7309/TTPassGen) to generate a large amount of passwords.

 ```bash
 # use passwords from pwds.txt to crack file
 tt7zcrack --wordlist pwds.txt crack.7z
 ```

-when crack is completed, password will be shown like this:
+When the crack is complete, password will be shown like this:
 ![image](https://github.com/tp7309/tt7zcrack/blob/master/asserts/result.png)

 ## Linux/Windows